Nathan Redmond: Southampton

 On 25 June 2016, Redmond completed a move to Premier League club Southampton for an undisclosed fee, believed by BBC Sport to be £10 million.
 He signed a five-year contract.
 Redmond scored on his competitive debut, with the equalising goal in a 1–1 draw at home to Watford on 13 August.

 In Redmond's third season with the club, he made a big contribution towards Southampton's Premier League survival as they finished in 16th place, five points above relegation, This was reflected when he was awarded both Fans' and Players' Player of the year at the end of season awards.
 Redmond commented that "The boys in the dressing room, the manager and the coaching staff have enabled me to play with confidence and affect games in a positive way".

 Before the start of the 2019–20 Premier League season, Redmond signed a new four-year deal with Southampton, extending his stay with the club until the summer of 2023.
 He said "I feel like we can hopefully build something special and to be a part of it for the next four years is good for me."

 On 20 March 2021, Redmond scored twice and set up another goal in a 3–0 victory against AFC Bournemouth to help Southampton reach the FA Cup semi-finals.

 Beşiktaş

 After more than six years with Southampton, Redmond signed for Süper Lig club Beşiktaş on 8 September 2022.

+Burnley

+On 21 July 2023, Redmond signed for Burnley on a two-year deal, with the option of a third.

+On 20 May 2025, the club announced he would be leaving in June when his contract expired.